 12. Rara National Park

 There are around 1,070 species of flora found in the park.
-Explore the distinct vegetation of the Rara national park such as rhododendron, blue pine, brown pal, black juniper, fir, spruce, Himalayan cypress, and many more.
+Explore the distinct vegetation of the Rara National Park such as rhododendrons, blue pine, brown pal, black juniper, fir, spruce, Himalayan cypress, and many more.

-Rara national park has a record of 20 species of mammals.
-Expect to encounter animals like musk deer, Himalayan tahr, leopard, langur, jackal, and the red panda inside the park.
+Rara National Park has a record of 20 species of mammals.
+Expect to encounter animals like musk deer, Himalayan tahr, leopard, langur, jackal, and red panda inside the park.

-Similarly, during monsoon too, due to heavy rainfall, trekking becomes difficult and risky.
+Similarly, during monsoons too, due to heavy rainfall, trekking becomes difficult and risky.
 The path becomes so slippery that the vehicle may slip downward.